DJ LeMahieu Preview, Player Props: Yankees vs. Rays

-On Saturday, DJ LeMahieu (.415 on-base percentage in past 10 games, 90 points above season-long percentage) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 4:10 PM ET.
+The New York Yankees, including DJ LeMahieu (.429 on-base percentage in past 10 games, 103 points above season-long percentage), battle starting pitcher Zack Littell and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-In his most recent game, he hit two homers in his most recent appearance (going 3-for-4) against the Rays.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Rays.

 DJ LeMahieu Game Info & Props vs. the Rays